top of page

 What is Gateless Writing?

-Gateless writing is a writing method that helps people (both writers and non-writers) drop beneath the conditioned, critical mind, and write from the "river beneath the river" — the non-rational place beyond the mind that all creativity flows from.
+Gateless writing is a writing method that helps you drop beneath the critical mind, to write from the "river beneath the river" — the non-rational place beyond the mind that all creativity flows from.
 Through a combination of guided meditation, writing prompts, and a nourishing container of only positive feedback, participants are supported to drop into their bodies and write from their authentic voice, free of the fear of judgement.
 Because there is absolutely no critical or “constructive” feedback in Gateless whatsoever (we only emphasize what we genuinely appreciate and find strong in each other’s writing), our inner critic can turn off, allowing our creative muse to roam free.
 This is not a workshop on “how” to write, but rather a curated space of ideal writing conditions to support anyone (even non-writers) to tap into their creative genius within.
 There is no expectation to be a “good writer”... only to drop into your body and witness what words want to be spoken through you.
 These are deep spaces for authentic soul-encounters with yourself and others.

 Each call includes: